tom-halpin/pe-dojo-book/content/006-answers.md

 #### Question 2

-**Which two phases are missing from the Product Engineering Life Cycle diagram?**
+**Which two phases are missing from the Product Engineering Lifecycle diagram?**

-The two phases of the Product Engineering Life Cycle missing from the Product Engineering Life Cycle are
+The two phases of the Product Engineering Lifecycle missing from the Product Engineering Lifecycle are

 **Architecture and Prototyping** and **Product Delivery**.

-The recommended Product Engineering Life Cycle is
+The recommended Product Engineering Lifecycle is

 ![](assets/productengineering-lifecycle.png)